 Just put his plaque up and be done with it.
 He’s already there.

 I was free of it.
 A cynic no more.
 Okay, well, maybe for today anyway.
 The sportswriters, opinion makers and keepers of the game, sitting in judgment high above the field can say what they want—theirs is the language of the dead.
-For a day at least, I saw baseball through my son’s eyes—the way I once did 40 years ago, sitting high up in Riverfront, when the giants of the game ruled the artificial turf.
+For a day at least, I saw baseball through my son’s eyes, the way I once did 40 years ago, sitting high up in Riverfront, when the giants of the game ruled the artificial turf.
 How much is that worth?
 20 bucks?
 Fifty?
 More?
 You tell me.

 I arrived at the field where the induction would take place nearly 3 hours beforehand in an effort to find a place within hailing distance of the stage.
 Hundreds of seats in front of the stage were reserved, making anything other than a distant observance of the activities all but impossible.
 Still, I waited nearly three hours in the sun, hoping to hear Larkin speak.
 A day earlier, I had begun to come down with some sort of bug, which I had been fighting off for more than 24 hours.
 By 1pm, I was feeling as if El Niño was sweeping through my digestive tract.
 Facing a four hour drive home back to New York City, I made the disappointing decision to leave before the ceremony had even begun.

 I silently cursed my bad luck as I hiked back to my car, a thirty minute walk away while a steady stream of people headed past me in the opposite direction.
 The whole point of this was to see Barry speak, to witness it in person.
 To share it with a few thousand other diehard Reds fans.
 As I drove down the street, Cooperstown quickly disappearing in my rear view mirror, I thought about the day, about missing my chance.
 Missing Barry.
 As I headed down the highway, my discomfort was beginning to subside.
 I pointed the car south on the New York Thruway.
 I rolled down the window and let the blast of hot summer air buffet my face.
-I had come to Cooperstown, NY to see greatness and grace.
+I had come to Cooperstown, New York to see greatness and grace.
 Instead I saw greatness and guilt.

 And I was perfectly okay with that.